Revisiting Soliton Contributions to Perturbative Amplitudes: Instanton-solitons in 5D MSYM

 with $a = 1,2,3$, $i = 1,...,4$ and $\eta_{ij}^a$ the `t Hooft symbols.
 This solution has eight moduli: four center-of-mass collective coordinates $\bX$, a size modulus $\rho$ and three Euler angles $\vec \theta$ parameterizing global gauge transformations.
 The associated moduli space is a hyperk\"ahler manifold

 with metric

 where $\tilde G_{\alpha\beta}$ is the metric on ${\rm SO}(3) \cong S^3/\mathbb Z_2$, the group of effective global gauge transformations, and $g^2_{\rm YM}$ has dimensions of length.

 The presence of a noncompact size modulus translates into instanton-solitons that can have arbitrarily small or large sizes.
-Naive application of \eqref{pairprod} would then imply that instanton-soliton pair production need not be suppressed relative to perturbative processes.
+A naive application of the ideas discussed in the introduction would then imply that instanton-soliton pair production need not be suppressed relative to perturbative processes.
 However, this non-compact direction in the centered moduli space $\tilde\cM $ also results in the corresponding Hamiltonian not admitting $L^2$-normalizable eigenfunctions.
 The centered Hamiltonian does possess a continuum of plane-wave normalizable wavefunctions, but this renders the interpretation of instanton-solitons as asymptotic states confusing, since they would correspond to particles with a continuously infinite number of internal degrees of freedom.

 Moreover, the parameter controlling the semiclassical expansion of the Hamiltonian in the soliton sector is in fact $g^2 = g_{\rm YM}^2/\rho$, which coincides with $R_C/R_S$.
 In particular, note that $g=g(\rho)$ is now moduli dependent.
 In the context of the semiclassical expansion \eqref{Hamexp}, or more appropriately the relativistic version in Appendix~\ref{app:chipi}, we can imagine a fixed $\rho$ such that $g(\rho)$ is small.
 However, when evaluating amplitudes, where one must integrate over all sizes, the semiclassical approximation breaks down.
 Consequently, the small-sized instanton-solitons invalidate our argument for exponential suppression.